 I am always in search of ways to make things easier for my clients.
-Last year I began using a new online gallery system so clients could share photos in an efficient, mobile-friendly manner.
-The system, run by Pixieset, has worked superbly for a year, and I have now expanded my use of the galleries so that clients can receive all of their photos directly through their online gallery.
-(No more Dropbox.).
-Find out all the ins and outs of using the Pixieset online gallery system in today’s blog post
+Last year I began using a new online photo gallery so clients could share photos in an efficient, mobile-friendly manner.
+The system, run by Pixieset, has worked superbly for a year, and I have now expanded my use of the galleries […]

 It may still feel like winter in New York, but believe it or not, the cherry blossoms are beginning to bloom.
 I visited Flushing Meadows Corona Park today for a venue visit, and here is my report on the cherry blossoms in Queens.